hackclub/hackpad/hackpads/AmbersHackpad/README.md

 Unfortunately, I’ve not been able to come up with a fancy name for it :(

-My hackpad is quite generic - it has 11 switches, 3 neopixels, a rotary encoder and a 128x64px OLED display
+My hackpad is quite generic - it has 11 switches, 3 neopixels, a rotary encoder and a 128x64px OLED display.
+The idea is that different keys will be hooked up to quickly do different tasks such as running scripts or restarting services, and will execute different functions when clicked.
+The OLED will randomly switch between showing stats for my self-hosted stuff, stats for HC stuff or maybe fun art.

 ## Features